Giant Magellan Telescope: Science instruments

 The Giant Magellan Telescope's Gregorian design can accommodate up to 10 visible to mid-infrared science instruments, from wide-field imagers and spectrographs that reach hundreds of objects at one time, to high-resolution imagers and spectrographs that can study exoplanets and even find biosignatures.
 Each science instrument is designed to take advantage of the telescope's four observing modes.

 The telescope will have an advanced fiber-optic system that uses tiny robotic positioners to expand the capabilities of the spectrographs by allowing them to access the highest resolution of all telescopes in the 30-meter class over a full field of view of 20 arcminutes.
 Using this system, it is possible to observe multiple targets over the entire field with one or more of the spectrographs.
-This enables the telescope to see fainter objects with unrivaled resolution and sensitivity.
-The advantage is extremely powerful for spectroscopy and the precise measurements of distances, dynamics, chemistry, and masses of celestial objects in deep space.
+This capability is well-suited for precise measurements of distances, dynamics, chemistry, and masses of celestial objects in deep space.